ShubhRanpara/CPU-Scheduler/README.md

 # CPU-Scheduler
-This repository contains my term assignment of OS.
-The purpose of this project is to understand and get hands-on practice of the CPU scheduling algorithms.
+This is my menu-driven term assignment for OS written in C. This project aims to understand and get hands-on practice with the CPU scheduling algorithms.

 ## Follow the below instructions to run the application